QuarkNerd/blog/aaiken/_posts/2014-10-31-fibonacci.md

 ## Enhancements

-Perhaps a useful enhancement for this component would be to add a crosshairs element so that the user has some extra feedback about the data points they're about to clilck on.
+Perhaps a useful enhancement for this component would be to add a crosshairs element so that the user has some extra feedback about the data points they're about to click on.
 We'd probably want to set it up such that the crosshairs would only be visible when selecting points, and hidden when we're displaying the fan elements.

 ## Conclusion